MicrosoftDocs/azure-docs/articles/azure-functions/durable/durable-functions-dotnet-isolated-overview.md

 ### Feature improvements over in-process Durable functions

 - Orchestration input can be injected directly: `MyOrchestration([OrchestrationTrigger] TaskOrchestrationContext context, T input)`
-- Support for strongly-typed calls and class-based activities and orchestrations (NOTE: in preview, see [here](#source-generator-and-class-based-activities-and-orchestrations) for more details.)
+- Support for strongly typed calls and class-based activities and orchestrations (NOTE: in preview.
+For more information, see [here](#source-generator-and-class-based-activities-and-orchestrations).)
 - Plus all the benefits of Azure Functions .NET isolated worker.

 ### Source Generator and class-based activities and orchestrations

 Requirement: add `<PackageReference Include="Microsoft.DurableTask.Generators" Version="1.0.0-preview.1" />` to your project.

-By adding the source generator package you get access to 2 new features:
+By adding the source generator package, you get access to two new features:

 1. Class-based activities and orchestrations, an alternative way to write Durable Functions.
-Instead of "function-based", you write strongly-typed classes which inherit types from the Durable SDK.
+Instead of "function-based", you write strongly-typed classes, which inherit types from the Durable SDK.
-2. Strongly-typed extension methods for invoking sub-orchestrations and activities.
-This can also be used from "function-based" activities and orchestrations.
+2. Strongly typed extension methods for invoking sub orchestrations and activities.
+These extension methods can also be used from "function-based" activities and orchestrations.

 Example: